Flavored Vinegars

 Vinegars have been made and used to flavor food for thousands of years.
 In fact, traces of vinegar have been found in Egyptian urns dating back to 3,000 BCE.
 Vinegars are made by allowing bacteria called Acetobacter aceti to ferment diluted wine, ale, fruits or grains.
 This creates acetic acid, which gives the liquid a sour flavor.
 The vinegar we buy in the store is from 4-6 percent acetic acid and 94-96 percent water.

-Flavored vinegars can add variety to your family’s meals, and making them is a simple process.
+Flavored vinegars can add variety to your family’s meals, and making them is an easy and safe process, provided a few simple precautions are followed.
 All you need are herbs, vinegars, juices, fruits, spices and sugar.

 Vinegar is the base, so be sure to choose a high-quality, commercially produced vinegar.
 There are several types of vinegars available that will give you different flavors.